john-science/SICP-Racket/README.md

 So far, there has been a nice introduction to stateful programming (mutable variables and touching on OOP), but it has been from this seriously biased position where clearly the authors prefer functional programming.
 Stil, there is a lot of good information in there.

+There is also a high-level discussion of scope, which seems too long to me.
+But it is an important topic if you've never seen it before.

 ### Chapter 4

 > TODO: I am expecting to write my own LISP.
 Which [I did once in Python](https://github.com/theJollySin/slowloris), but this should be more thorough and fun!